pupilfirst/wd201-scripts/todo-user-interface/todo-interface-milestone/README.md

 1. Show the number of Todo's for every category (Overdue, Due Today, Due Later), just after the heading.
 2. Create a EJS partial named `todos.ejs` inside the `views` folder, and move the UI for listing Todos to that file.
 3. Render the `todos.ejs` partial after every category heading (Overdue, Due Today, Due Later).
 The goal is to control UI for listing Todos from a single file.
-4. Display the count of items in each section after the title (Overdue, Due Today, Due Later)

 ## Submission Requirements
 1. After the implementation, commit your changes and push the code to GitHub.